welrbraga/findindate/README.md

 # findindate

-Simple search for files in a specific date
+A complement for GNU Find Tool that simplify searchs for files in a specific date.

 How many files you've created yesterday?
 How can I archive your files of 2016?
 Is it possible to delete my files of July 2017?